Why Did China Persecute These Seemingly Peaceful Falun Gong Meditators?

 > Falun Gong in March, 1996 - China Qigong Association

-Immediately, articles critical of Falun Gong began appearing in local-level CCP-controlled media outlets.
+Almost immediately, articles critical of Falun Gong began appearing in local-level CCP-controlled media outlets.

 The Public Security Bureau then began monitoring Falun Gong practitioners, and Falun Gong books were banned from further publication.
 Falun Gong books were national best sellers at this time.